How Cocaine is Made: Origins, Additives, and Distribution

 How is cocaine made?

-Cocaine has a long history of abuse in the US and across the world.
+Cocaine goes on a vast and highly illegal journey before it reaches users.
 Many users do not know where their cocaine has come from, how it was made, and what other substances have found their way into it by the time it reaches them.

-1: Coca tree plantations
+1: Harvesting at coca tree plantations

 One coca leaf contains 1% of cocaine.
 A coca leaf picker will be paid by ‘arroba’, a measurement of 11.5 kilos approx. One arroba earns a picker 69,000 Colombian pesos, equivalent to $16 and most pickers can produce an arroba of coca leaves in a day.
 Though this may seem low, it is above the average wage (in Colombia) and attracts many people to undertake this illegal activity.